ecmwf/anemoi-datasets/docs/using/introduction.rst

 .. literalinclude:: code/some_attributes_.py

-One of the main feature of the *anemoi-datasets* package is the ability to subset or combine datasets.
+One of the main features of the *anemoi-datasets* package is the ability to subset or combine datasets.

 .. literalinclude:: code/subset_example.py